Probabilistic approach to feedback control enhances multi-legged locomotion on rugged landscapes: Vertical body motion mitigates environmental disturbance

 \subsubsection{Contact ratio $\gamma$ prediction}

-As a reminder, the contact ratio, denoted as $\gamma$, is defined as the resemblance between the actual contact state and the ideal contact state during the protraction period.
+As a reminder, the contact ratio, denoted as $\gamma$, is defined as the likelihood between the actual contact state and the ideal contact state during the retraction period.
 The computation of the contact ratio is expressed by the formula:

 In Fig.\ref{fig:7}.A, we define contact error as contact flipped by terrain noise compared to the contact state on flat ground.
 Thus, we can calculate the probability of contact error: